Not Regardless

 Psalm 116:12–17, John 6:54–69, Acts 9:31–43

 Yesterday, we briefly touched on the reality that the world doesn’t like the entirety of the message of .
 It struggles with nice and submission.
-Add on the whole life piece and the world casts it off.
-Other beliefs that the has wrestled with and argued over often confuse people (believers and non-believers alike), providing an additional excuse to ignore the message.
+Add on the whole eternal piece and the world casts it off.
+Other beliefs that the has wrestled with and argued over often confuse people (believers and non-believers alike), an additional excuse to ignore the message.
 This is not to say that having an excuse means that everything is just fine.
-On the contrary, it often means that the heart is hard toward the Spirit.
+On the contrary, it often means that the heart is hard toward the .

 When Peter asks to whom will they go, Peter could be really asking a number of things.
 First, he’s (they’re) all in.
 Second, no one else speaks/convinces like Jesus.
 We speak about the hard sayings of Jesus.
 It is that Jesus declares himself the True Bread of Life that his disciples (both intimate and extended) hard.
 Peter doesn’t say that it isn’t hard.
 He isn’t saying he understands.
-He is saying (effectively), “I you, Jesus, regardless of what I understand.”
+He is saying (effectively), “I trust you, Jesus, regardless of what I understand.”

 Regardless.
 As inheritors of the Enlightenment, we don’t function well with “regardless.”
 Add onto the Enlightenment inheritance our “hard” science outlook, “regardless” is even harder.
 This is not to say that the Enlightenment or science is all bad.
 It is to say that neither is all knowing.